fcolome14/FinanceApp/README.md

 Sample desktop application which permits the user to checkout how different stock markets around the world are evolving in real time.

-> Note: Personal project to put in practice web scrapping techniques using Microsoft Visual Studio C# Windows Forms
+> Note: Personal project to put in practice web scrapping techniques using Microsoft Visual Studio C# and Windows Forms

 <p align="center">
   <picture>